Native American languages

 The Cayuga mother goddess, said to have fallen through a hole in the sky.

 The culture heroes of the Cayuga tribe.
-In most Iroquois legends, the twins are
+In most Iroquois legends, the Twins are

 grandsons of Sky Woman and their mother dies in childbirth; however, in Cayuga

-and created many things to help humankind; his twin Bad Spirit (sometimes known as Flint)
+and created many things to help humankind.
+His twin

 Powerful storm spirits who live in the sky and cause thunder and lightning.
 Although they are